Interview Guide for

 Possible Follow-up Questions:

-1. Describe a time when you identified a business development opportunity with an existing client.
+Tell me about a time when you identified and successfully executed an upsell or cross-sell opportunity with an existing client.

 Areas to Cover: